raquentin/raquentin.github.io/content/posts/a-critique-of-java-as-a-basis-for-undergraduate-computer-science-curricula.md

 ### More rigor in math and computer science

-Less calculus, history, and free electives.
+Less calculus, biology, and free electives.
+As I writing this currently, I am accepting a zero for a homework assignment on the intricacies of plant sex.
 More algebra, combinatorics, and automata.
 The best foundation to be great is technical knowledge from a physics side of electricity and from a math side of algebra.
 Combining the physics that allow computers to exist and the math that proves why programming langauges work.

 ## Conclusion

-But seriously, why can't we just go back to reading the Structue and Interpretation of Computer Programs?
+In all, I am uncertain as to why we have stopped reading Structue and Interpretation of Computer Programs.